An equichordal characterization of the ellipsoid and the sphere: A characterization of the ellipsoid

 \emph{Proof.} Let $u \in \mathbb{S}^{n-1}$ be any unit vector.
 Let $[a,b]$ be any chord of $K$ parallel to $u$ touching $L$ at $x$.
 Consider a $2$-dimensional plane $H$ supporting $L$ at $x$ and such that $[a,b] \subset H$.
-We will show that $[a,b]$ is a affine diameter of $H \cap K$.
+We will show that $[a,b]$ is an affine diameter of $H \cap K$.
+That is, there exist two parallel supporting $(n-2)$-dimensional planes of $H \cap K$ at points $a$ and $b$, or equivalently, $[a,b]$ is a longest chord of $H \cap K$ parallel to $u$.
 Suppose this is not the case and let $[a',b']$ be the affine diameter of $H \cap K$ parallel to $[a,b]$.
 We have that $|a'b'|>|ab|$.
 Let $\Pi$ be a $2$-dimensional plane containing $[a'b']$ such that $\Pi$ intersect the interior of $L$.
-Let see $[c,d]$ and $[c',d']$ be the two chords of $K$, parallel to $[a',b']$, supporting $\Pi \cap L$.
+Denote by $[c,d]$ and $[c',d']$ the two chords of $K$, parallel to $[a',b']$, supporting $\Pi \cap L$.
 By hypothesis $|cd|=|c'd'|<|a'b'|$, and by the convexity of $\Pi \cap K$, this is not possible.
 Hence $|ab|=|a'b'|$ and then $[a,b]$ is an affine diameter of $H \cap K$.
 In the same way we can prove that any other chord of $H \cap K$ through $x$ is an affine diameter of $H \cap K$.
 By a well known result of Hammer \cite{Hammer} we have that $H \cap K$ has center of symmetry at the point $x$.
 This is true for every $2$-dimensional plane supporting $L$ at $x$, it follows that the hypersection supporting $L$ at $x$ has center of symmetry at $x$.
 Now, by a theorem due to Olovjanishnikov \cite{Olovja} we have that $K$ and $L$ are homothetic and concentric ellipsoids. \fin

 We believe the following conjectures are true.

 \begin{conjecture} Let $K,L \subset \mathbb R^2$ be convex bodies with $L\subset \emph{int} K$ and $L$ centrally symmetric.
 Suppose every pair of parallel chords of $K$ supporting $L$ have the same length.
 Then $K$ is also centrally symmetric. \end{conjecture}